rajaSahil/accuknox-cli/README.md

 Flags:
-      --context string      Name of the kubeconfig context to use -h, --help                help for karmor
+      --context string      Name of the kubeconfig context to use -h, --help                help for accuknox-cli
       --kubeconfig string   Path to the kubeconfig file to use

-Use "karmor [command] --help" for more information about a command.
+Use "accuknox-cli [command] --help" for more information about a command.
 ```